How to Choose the Right Flooring for Your Entire Home

 Can I install new flooring over existing flooring?

 Installation depends on your current flooring and your preferred material.
 Vinyl, laminate, and engineered wood can often be installed over existing floors if they're stable and level.
 However, tile and hardwood typically require removal of existing material for proper installation and longevity.
-Consult a flooring professional to assess your specific situation and ensure proper substrate preparation.
+Consult a flooring company to assess your specific situation and ensure proper substrate preparation.

 What's the real cost of ownership for different flooring types?